 All providers must resign from any involvement with a GMS, PMS, or APMS contract for at least 24 hours to access their NHS pension benefits.
-Single handers/ sole trader providers must completely terminate their GMS, PMS, sPMS or APMS contract.
+Single-handers/ sole trader providers must completely terminate their GMS, PMS, SPMS or APMS contract.
 If they are a partner or shareholder, they must cease to be a partner or shareholder for at least 24 hours and must resign from pensionable employment in any external clinical posts (for example, hospital posts) for at least 24 hours.

-A GP provider or non-GP provider who retires from the 1995 scheme on normal age (or voluntary early retirement) grounds and who exceeds 16 hours per week NHS work in the first calendar month following retirement will not have their pension suspended in year 2020/21.
+A GP provider or non-GP provider who retires from the 1995 scheme on normal age (or voluntary early retirement) grounds and who exceeds 16 hours per week NHS work in the first calendar month following retirement will not have their pension suspended in year 2021/22.
 However, this may change in future years.
 Those who retire due to ill health may have their pension abated if they return to work and earn over a certain amount.

 Further guidance can be found in the GP Pensions Guide on our website.
+(NHSBSA/NHS Pensions > Member Hub > Information for practitioners and non-GP providers).